-Given the existence of records, an optimistic ‘give’, it is possible to trace details of homes through history.
-The relevant records for Preston are those for manors, the wills of local folk, indentures, early censuses and maps together with awards which are like snapshots of who lived where at a specific time.
+Given the existence of records, it is possible to trace details of homes through history.
+The relevant records for Preston are those for manors, the wills of local folk, indentures, early censuses and maps, together with explanatory awards, which are like snapshots of who lived where at a specific time.
 In the case of the manor of (Temple) Dinsley, these are the surviving manorial records:

 1641 - 1652: a full record of court hearingsA complete summary of fines for property transactions in 1664 A precis of property transactions between 1664 and 1718 A complete summary of fines for property transactions in 1715 1677 - 1732: a full record of court hearingsA fragmented summary of fines for transactions between 1719 and 1782 - there is atwenty-eight-year period between 1732 and 1761 which is augmented by copies of documents albeit difficult to locate.
 Complete records of court hearings from 1782 to 1922